 - Source Page

-Of course, there’s a bundle of the two together.
+Of course, there’s a bundle of the three together.
 Check those out at: Bundle Tom Sawyer Study Guide and Set Design Unit

 Honestly, I don’t know if The Adventures of Tom Sawyer is taught in the classroom anymore.
 I could understand the reasons not to teach it.
 However, Mr. Kelly’s script is well adapted and deletes any words which might be difficult for our students to accept in this day and age.